 Become A Commissioner For Oaths: Test Required

 A commissioner for oaths is an individual who is appointed by the Ministry of Justice and Solicitor General in Alberta.
-The Notaries And Commissioners Act is the Alberta legislation that sets this out.
-Becoming a commissioner for oaths allows someone to administer oaths and solemn declarations.
+The Notaries And Commissioners Act is the Alberta legislation, or law, that sets this out.
+Becoming a commissioner for oaths allows someone to administer oaths and solemn declarations in this province.
+It is a serious position with obligations, therefore a person is required to show they understand the law before getting this designation.

-This is different than being a Notary Public.
-For example, a notary public is able to certify true copies, completing documents, etc. Commissioner for oaths testing to becoming a commissioner for oaths is a key step to be able to administer oaths and solemn declarations.
+A Commissioner for Oaths is different than being a Notary Public.
+The differences are all legal in nature and set out in specific provincial legislation.
+For example, a notary public is able to certify true copies, completing documents, etc. This is something not allowed for Commissioners under the law.
+Commissioner for oaths testing to becoming a commissioner for oaths is a key step to be able to administer oaths and solemn declarations.
+It determines if you have a good understanding of the process, obligations and consequences around the role.
 If you need a test in Calgary, or Edmonton, email or call Kahane Law Office and set up your appointment.

 How To Become A Commissioner For Oaths